RicoValdezio/AffixGen/Thunderstore Stuff/README.md

 Changelog
 ------------
-2.0.0 - Complete redesign, expect day-one bugs
+2.0.1 - Fixed a bug that prevented multiple runs without relaunching the game 2.0.0 - Complete redesign, expect day-one bugs
 1.1.3 - Fixed a bug that was causing a bunch of issues 1.1.2 - Fixed a bug with Rex and DoT type damage